Share:

-In this post I'll show you an example application I made recently that uses the Nexmo Number Insight API to validate and gain information about any phone number.
-You could either use my project as a starting point (the code is on GitHub), or adapt the examples here to use in your own applications.
-Number Insights API is ideal for checking that a phone number is valid, current, and in a particular geography so it's commonly used to verify contact details at signup time.
+In this post, we’ll walk through an example application that uses the Vonage Number Insight API to validate and gain information about any phone number.
+This API is ideal for checking that a phone number is valid, active, and in a specific geography, making it commonly used to verify contact details at sign-up.

 Vonage API Account